 4. Oral thrush

 Oral thrush typically occurs when the natural flora inside the mouth changes.
-According to the Centers for Disease Control and Prevention (CDC), this causes the fungus Candida that normally live in the mouth to multiply, causing an infection.
+According to the

 - white patches